Lotus throne: History

 Well designed and sitting on lotuses ...

 – suggesting this iconography was current by then.
 It is not clear from the language whether sculptures or paintings, or both, were meant.

 In early Buddhist art it may be intended to specifically depict the second of the Twin Miracles in the legend of the Buddha's life.
 In some accounts of this, when engaged in a contest with sorcerers, the Buddha multiplied himself into other bodies, which sat or stood on lotus flowers.
-It became used for other Buddhist figures, and adopted for other Hindu deities than Laxmi.
+It became used for other Buddhist figures, and adopted for other Hindu deities than Lakshmi.

 Form

 The throne in art evolved to be rather distant from the actual plant.
 In historic sculpture there is very often a clear dividing line about halfway up; this type is called a "double-lotus" (vishvapadma) pedestal or throne.
 Most often petal shapes both rise and fall from the dividing line, but sometimes the upper part of the throne represents the prominent flat-topped seed head as a base for the figure, perhaps with circles for the holes holding the seeds, as in maturing lotus heads.

 The bingdi lotus is a particular strain with two back-to-back flowers on each stem, but it is not clear if this influenced the form in art.
-In East Asian paintings, and also modern Hindu paintings, the lotus throne is often depicted more realistically in terms of its shape (though obviously not its size).
+In East Asian paintings, and also modern Hindu paintings, the lotus throne is often depicted more realistically in terms of its shape (not its size).

 Representing the whole plant

-The vast majority of lotus thrones just depict an isolated flower, or a group of flowers under different figures.
+The vast majority of lotus thrones just depict an isolated flower or a group of flowers under different figures.
 But some images depict more of the plant.
 A famous relief of Gaja-Laxmi in Cave 16 at Ellora shows a pond of lotus leaves and budding flowers as a vertical panel below the throne.

 Other compositions show stalks, buds and flowers reaching up beside a main figure.
 These may terminate in a flower held by the main figure, especially if it is Avalokitesvara or from the 5th or 6th century Vishnu, (both also having the epithet Padmapani, "lotus holder"), or in another lotus throne behind the hand, if it is outstretched in a mudra.
 Alternatively, stalks may climb up to support lotus thrones underneath minor, smaller, figures, as in the early terracotta plaque illustrated above, where stalks rise at the side to support the elephants lustrating Gaja-Laxmi.
 This is seen in the 1st century BCE terracotta plaque illustrated above.
 The Sanchi stone relief illustrated here shows a similar composition with Queen Maya, mother of the Buddha.
 Above or below the water, the stems may be supported by small naga figures.

 The lotus plant in lotus thrones is often imagined as growing out of the cosmic ocean, and a few images represent the plant below the water level, with a stem also representing the world axis.